colm-o-caoimh/IrisDataset/README.md

 ## Data search and download
 * Following a simple Google search, one quickly establishes that the Iris data set is used widely in the fields of machine learning and statistics.
-It is referenced in numerous academic publications, student projects, online tutorials etc. There is no shortage of sources offering the file for download.
+It is referenced in numerous academic publications, student projects, online tutorials etc. and there is no shortage of sources offering the file for download.
 The most commonly referenced source appears to be the UCI (University of California Irvine) [website](https://archive.ics.uci.edu/ml/datasets/Iris), whose machine learning repository offers the data set for download.